Little Band scene: History

+Some members of the scene had received proper training in electronic music and composition, including Whirlywirld's Ollie Olsen, who studied under Melbourne-based composer Felix Werder.
+Drummer Eve Bondarenko, a former member of Wimmins Circus and then the all-women feminist band Girls' Garage Band, left the band to join the Little Band scene (after which the band re-formed with a new drummer as Toxic Shock).

 Little band member and radio announcer Alan Bamford began recording Little Band Nights using a TEAC reel-to-reel tape recorder and a Shure microphone.
 Immediately following each gig, he caught a tram to 3RRR's Fitzroy premises, where he broadcast the tapes on his midnight show.
 The scene continued to grow, and at later nights, up to ten little bands would perform.

 The little bands interacted with other distinct post-punk scenes in Melbourne, such as the St Kilda scene centred at the Crystal Ballroom, where they occasionally supported The Birthday Party and Crime & the City Solution.
-The "wild and chaotic" nature of the little bands stood in stark contrast to "the more academic form of experimentalism" of Tsk Tsk Tsk, Essendon Airport, Ernie Althoff, David Chesworth, and others associated with the Clifton Hill scene.
+The "wild and chaotic" nature of the little bands stood in stark contrast to "the more academic form of experimentalism" of Essendon Airport, Tsk Tsk Tsk, Paul Schütze, Ernie Althoff, and others associated with the Organ Factory, an artist-run space in Clifton Hill.
 According to Murphy, the little bands reviled the "Clifton Hill mob" for being against emotion in music, while Tsk Tsk Tsk founder Philip Brophy regarded the Little Band scene as anti-intellectual, and its music "harsh and sometimes painful".

 After the Calculators and Whirlywirld left Melbourne for Europe and London in early 1980, the Little Band scene centred on the shared spaces of Use No Hooks and The Incredibly Strange Creatures Who Stopped Living and Became Mixed Up Zombies.
 The scene had effectively ended by early 1981.